ainagari/ainagari.github.io/menu/publications.md

 * **Aina Garí Soler**, Jenny Myrendal, Chloé Clavel and Staffan Larsson.
 [The NeWMe Corpus: A gold standard corpus for the study of Word Meaning Negotiation](https://doi.org/10.21203/rs.3.rs-5975927/v1).
 Submitted to  _Language Resources & Evaluation_.

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2025).
 Toward the Automatic Detection of Word Meaning Negotiation Indicators in Conversation.
 Accepted at _Findings of the Association for Computational Linguistics: EMNLP 2025_.

+* **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2025).
+Potentially Problematic Word Usages and How to Detect Them: A Survey.
+Accepted at the _ 14th Joint Conference on Lexical and Computational Semantics (*SEM 2025)_.

 #### 2024